 So if you’re already entirely set on spending 3 weeks in Vietnam (or maybe longer) you’ve made a great decision.
 But just in case you still needed a little bit of persuasion as to why dedicate 3 weeks to Vietnam, we’ve highlighted a few of the key reasons why you have to choose Vietnam as a travel destination.

-- Alongside Thailand, it is probably the easiest place to travel.
+- Alongside Thailand, it is probably the easiest place to travel in South East Asia.
 It has great infrastructure – many travellers journey up and down the country so you are bound to meet many fellow travellers on your journey.
 And being geared towards tourism, most of the industry speaks great English, so if you’re as bad at languages as us, it’s a bit of a relief.
 We’ve also left some handy phrases at the end, so make sure you jot them down…

 - There is a wide variety of things to keep you entertained.
 From the hills in the north, to the UNESCO world heritage site of Ha Long Bay, the beaches in the middle to the vibrant cities, there is something to suit everyone.